saiumesh535/TensorflowBasics/README.md

 # TensorflowBasics
 Getting started with tensorflow
-This is inspired from other Branch
+This is inspired from https://github.com/vahidk/EffectiveTensorflow